Skip to content

 • Troubleshooting

-PIR Sensor Not Detecting After Power Outage
+PIR Sensor Not Detecting in High Humidity Environments

 • Troubleshooting